Dreaming of a walk-in closet but don’t know where to start? I share how we built our DIY walk-in closet, in just 2 days and with $500.

 The answer’s simple: we wanted to spend minimal money, time and effort, and still have a walk-in closet that looks great!
 We’re not expert DIYers nor do we want to spend months building a closet from scratch.
 We simply wanted a closet system that was functional, that maximized space, that didn’t cost us more than $500.

-We chose the IKEA BOAXEL system as it’s ULTRA EASY to assemble and mount on the wall, and it’s really affordable!
+We chose the IKEA BOAXEL system as it’s affordable, and ULTRA EASY to assemble and mount on the wall!
 It’s available in different combinations (I chose this one that fits perfectly in our room) and IKEA even has an online planner that allows you to customize it.
-Before building the closet, we worried if the wall would take all the weight of the modular closet system and if the quality was good enough.
+Before building the closet, we were worried that the wall might not take all the weight of the modular closet system.

 Now that it’s been a year on, I’m glad to report that our DIY walk-in wardrobe has been serving us extremely well.
 It still looks good, and the upkeep is minimal.
 It gets messy sometimes, but I’m not a perfectionist and I’m happy with how it is.
 The simple setup allows us to easily access our clothes, at any time of the year.
 We’re very happy with the results and definitely recommend building your walk-in closet this way.